 Under CCPA, companies and third-party partners must abide by consumer requests to delete any personal information that they have about them in their records.
 Publishers are challenged with automating a way to manage and route these requests.
 Before the new spec was created, they were unable to signal the request downstream to partners.

 IAB CCPA Data Deletion Specs

 The Tech Lab’s new Data Deletion Request Handling specification solves for CCPA’s Section 1798.105(c) guideline.
-A publisher who utilizes ad tech vendors to be “service providers”, which is defined by the CCPA, can use the new spec to signal that a user exercised her right to deletion through a link or button on the publisher’s website.
+A publisher utilizing ad tech vendors as “service providers”, can use the new spec to signal that a user exercised her right to deletion through a link or button on the publisher’s website.

-The technical spec also provides vendors serving as a publisher’s service provider a standard way to listen for requests that comes from publisher pages.
+The technical spec provides vendors acting as a publisher’s service provider a standard way to collect requests from publisher pages.

-On June 1 the California attorney general submitted the final proposed regulations for the CCPA to the California Office of Administrative Law, which has up to 90 days to review them.
+On June 1 the California Attorney General submitted the final proposed regulations for the CCPA to the California Office of Administrative Law.
+The California Office of Administrative law has up to 90 days to review them.

 OneTrust PreferenceChoice Supports CCPA Data Deletion Specs

-The OneTrust PreferenceChoice CMP facilitates consumer “Do Not Sell” requests within the platform to execute on consumers’ rights to opt out under the CCPA.
-These records are then synched to your other technologies via a plugin or API integration to avoid accidental or unauthorized sale of consumer data.
+The OneTrust PreferenceChoice CMP facilitates consumer “Do Not Sell” requests within the platform to fulfil CCPA consumers’ rights.
+Next these records are synched to your other technologies via a plugin or API integration to avoid accidental or unauthorized sale of consumer data.